SmartDataAnalytics/RdfProcessingToolkit/README.md

 # Sparql-Integrate
-Integrate heterogeneous data with standard SPARQL syntax plus function extensions.
+Integrate heterogeneous data with **standard SPARQL syntax** plus function extensions.

-* Uses the plugin system of the [Apache Jena](http://jena.apache.org/)' SPARQL engine (ARQ) for adding the functionality to process JSON, CSV and XML.
+* Uses the plugin system of [Apache Jena](http://jena.apache.org/)'s SPARQL engine (ARQ) for adding the functionality to access local and remote data and to process JSON, CSV and XML formats
 * Introduces *SPARQL functions* which compute a single RDF term from its arguments, e.g. `json json:parse(string)`
-* and *SPARQL property functions* (can be seen as magic RDF properties) which transform literals into multiple SPARQL result set rows, e.g. `{ ?jsonLiteral json:unnest ?itemVar }`
+* ... and *SPARQL property functions* (can be seen as magic RDF properties) which transform literals into multiple SPARQL result set rows, e.g. `{ ?jsonLiteral json:unnest ?itemVar }`
+* The concept of this tool is to be a swiss army knife for realizing small to medium sized data integration workflows as a mere sequence of SPARQL queries stored in a `.sparql` file
+  * Note, that remote SPARQL queries can be performed using standard SPARQL simple federation

-This project is actually just a command line frontend for the SPARQL function extensions provided by the [jena-sparql-api sparql extensions module](https://github.com/SmartDataAnalytics/jena-sparql-api/tree/master/jena-sparql-api-sparql-ext)
+For the reference of supported SPARQL function extensions, please refer to the documentation of the [jena-sparql-api sparql extensions module](https://github.com/SmartDataAnalytics/jena-sparql-api/tree/master/jena-sparql-api-sparql-ext).
+Technically, SparqlIntegrate is just a thin command line frontend to these extensions.

 ## Usage Example